What is the Work Truck Industry Welder Certification Program?

 What is Train-the-Trainer?

-This training prepares you or your employee (the "Trainer") to train others in welding.
-Upon completion of this training, the Trainer will be a certified NC3 Trainer who has the ability to provide standardized, world-class welding training at your organization.
-You will experience NC3 & Lincoln Electric's curriculum, assessments, and exams first-hand by Master Instructors who are experts in the welding industry.
+This training prepares you or your employee (the Trainer) to train others in welding.
+Upon completion of this training, the Trainer will be a certified NC3 Certified Trainer who has the ability to provide standardized, world-class welding training at your organization.
+You will experience NC3 and Lincoln Electric's curriculum and assessments first-hand by Master Instructors who are experts in the welding industry.

 What are the key elements of the program?